CristianLlanos/star-wars/README.md

 # Start the stack (will setup API, seeds MySQL with data on first run, and start all services including Cron jobs, Queue workers, etc.)
 ./stack start

-# Remove the stack when done (stops and removes containers, networks, volumes, and images created by up)
+# Remove the stack when done (stops and removes containers, networks, volumes, and images created by docker compose)
 ./stack down
 ```